pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Test actions and impact on the store
 - Create custom validators for forms

+### TOOLING

+- Jest is faster but is not testing the rendering so html + css but just the dom tree
+- Karma is slower but is testing the rendering so html + css

 ### EXAMPLE TYPE OF TESTS
 my-comp.ui.spec.ts
 my-comp.io.spec.ts